-Diversity, equity and inclusion are essential in health care education.
+We at AcTinSite believe that diversity, equity and inclusion are essential in health care education.
 Not just in the services we provide, but also in work and training spaces.
 Universities and colleges have made progress in creating accessible spaces in classrooms.
 When the classroom is not accessible, universities and colleges offer accommodations.
 Accommodations are only one way students address accessibility.
 Yet, it is the area we focus on within this project.

 With all this progress, there continue to be issues with accessibility and accommodations in placement sites.
 Since placements are a vital part of health care education, the lack of access becomes a barrier for disabled students.
 We are worried that the lack of access means that disabled students are less likely to finish their health care education or get work.
-To address these concerns, we are doing a project to help manage access concerns in health care placement.
+To address these concerns, we at AcTinSite are doing a project to help manage access concerns in health care placement.
 We aim to change social and cultural ideas about disability so that access in placement becomes easier.